abelsj60/my-site/app/data/the-story/story-chapter-two.md

 The boy woke at home the next day.

 The gold lamp sat on his bedside table.
 He looked at it.

 "Why do you glow purple," he asked, hoping for a sign.
 There was none.

 So he got on with life.
-He became a lawyer and then a journalist.
-He covered media, technology, and venture capital as a staff reporter Forbes and others.
+He became a lawyer, then a journalist.
+He covered media, technology, and venture capital as a staff reporter for Forbes and others.

-No matter what he did, he kept the lamp nearby.
+But — no matter what he did — he kept the lamp nearby.

 "Why do you get brighter when I tell stories," he'd ask aloud sometimes.